 Cyberia 2: Resurrection was released in 1995, continuing the plot of its predecessor.
 Xatrix Entertainment tried to polish the flaws of the original game, but as I see it, it just made it all worse.

-Graphics became slightly better, and an attempt was made to fuel the story with more characters, broader dialogues, and more frequent and longer cut-scenes.
-Unfortunately, it made a great disservice to the game, because the quality of cinematics here is abhorrent.
+Graphics became slightly better, and an attempt was made to fuel the story with more characters, broader dialogues, and more frequent and more prolonged cut-scenes.
+Unfortunately, it did a great disservice to the game, because the quality of cinematics here is abhorrent.
 The cheesy voice acting combined with poor writing riddled with clichés give Cyberia 2 extremely cheap feel.
 Poorly directed cut-scenes are too frequent and often unnecessary: it’s infuriating when the flow of the game cuts off for the sake of some random fart joke.

 Poor level of videogame cinematography in Cyberia 2 catches the eye more than in original Cyberia.
 The sequel could have singlehandedly shattered all the hopes of videogames and cinema convergence: the worst of the early ‘90s direct-to-video low-budget action flick would seem a masterpiece in comparison.